 The Men’s Development Network works on domestic violence intervention programmes, campaigns on gender equality, as well as working with the Turn Off The Red Light campaign, and the White Ribbon Campaign to highlight violence against women and how men hold the solution to ending it.

 In 2016, they’ll be expanding the Men Ending Domestic Abuse (MEND) programme, and are hoping to see the Sexual Offences Bill passed before the next election, as well as continuing to promote the White Ribbon campaign with their ambassadors in the FAI and GAA.

 “There are two messages to the white ribbon: ending men’s violence against women and promoting gender equality,” O’Neill says.
 “The priority is creating safety for women, and amending the behaviour of men who use violence.

 “To back that up we need the engagement of the vast majority of men who don’t use violence to achieve this goal.
 Some men wear the white ribbon on the 25th of November but very few men wear it permanently.

 “Wouldn’t that be a great message to get out from men?
 If you see men wearing it, it at least creates the sense that guys are becoming aware of this.
 That’s really important to us, that ordinary men start taking on that call.”

 The X-ile Project

-The X-ile Project is an online gallery of people who have travelled from Ireland to have abortions.
+The X-ile Project is an online gallery of people who have travelled from

 The coalition to repeal the eighth amendment is a multifaceted one, but as the momentum for repealing the constitutional ban on abortion grows, women’s experiences will now be central to the conversation, in a way that they haven’t been before.